 - There is also another guess, coming from the previous point.
 The more open to new contributors a board is, the more spammers get onboard and damage its reputation.
-I read in some Pinterest-related Facebook threads that possibly, groups with too many contributors might be penaltized by the algorithm.
-I’m not so sure about this point because some of the groups with highest engagement scores for me, have 1-4k contributors.
+I read in some Pinterest-related Facebook threads that possibly, groups with too many contributors might be penalized by the algorithm.
+I’m not so sure about this point because some of the groups with the highest engagement scores for me have 1-4k contributors.
 On the other hand, if a huge board is properly administered and all the spammers are being expelled, then I suppose, even a big group board can be quite effective.

 If you think this post was somehow useful for you, share it with other bloggers 🙂 You can save this pin to a Blogging tips board and get back to the instructions later if you don’t have time now to dig into your Pinterest analytics.